jradishness/sentiment-analysis/README.md

 # sentiment-analysis
-My first Python project, we built and compared several over-the-counter prediction models for Sentiment Analysis using the IMDB dataset.
+My first Python project, my partner and I trained and compared several over-the-counter prediction models for Sentiment Analysis using the IMDB dataset.
+This was a project for LING 5410 Computational Linguistics.